rossana87/Project_1/README.md

 #### Reset

-Finally, the function `reset()`  resets the entire game before clicking on the button start.
+Finally, the function `reset()`, which resets the entire game before clicking on the button start.
 A computer is not like a human brain, on the contrary I have to code everything that needs to happen.
 Therefore, I had to clear all the previous intervals, such as the speed after eating the food.
 Remove the snake from the screen, so the user is able to start from a clean board.
 Reset the snake to the start position once the user clicks on the button start and at the same time remove the food that is generated randomly.
 The score needs to go back to 0 and remove game-over  from the screen.

 ```js
 function reset() {